MileHacker Logo

 • To rent a car, you typically need a minimum age of 21-25 (varies by company).

 • A valid driver''s driving license from your country of origin is required.
-An International Driving Permit (IDP) is recommended if if your driver's license is In another language or French.
+An International Driving Permit (IDP) is recommended if your license is not in English or French.

 • You will also need a major credit card for the rental deposit.

-• Major international rental companies operate at Whitehorse Airport and the city center locations (Avis, Budget, Hertz, National, Enterprise).
+• Major international rental companies operate at Whitehorse Airport and downtown locations (Avis, Budget, Hertz, National, Enterprise).

 • Booking your car rental in advance is highly recommended for summer and peak winter seasons.

-• A 4x4 or truck rental is a good idea for accessing more isolated regions or for operating a vehicle during winter weather.
+• A 4x4 or truck rental is a good idea for accessing more remote areas or for operating a vehicle during winter weather.

 Walking & Cycling